UNMC_Acronym_Vert_sm_4c

 402-559-5581

-Dr. Hewlett earned a bachelor's in biology from the University of Texas at Austin, and her medical degree from the University of Texas Medical Branch (UTMB) in Galveston, where she also completed a residency in internal medicine.
-She served as chief resident, then completed a two-year fellowship in infectious diseases followed by a one-year NIH-funded research fellowship with a focus in Hospital Epidemiology and Infection Control.
-She also holds a master’s degree in clinical sciences-clinical investigation from the University of Texas Medical Branch.
+Dr. Hewlett earned a BA in Biology from the University of Texas at Austin, and an MD from the University of Texas Medical Branch (UTMB) in Galveston, Texas, where she also completed a residency in Internal Medicine.
+She served as Chief Resident, then completed a two-year fellowship in Infectious Diseases followed by a one-year NIH-funded research fellowship with a focus in Hospital Epidemiology and Infection Control.
+She also holds a Master’s degree in Clinical Sciences-Clinical Investigation from the University of Texas Medical Branch.

 Information